 Sure, there’s still some shoulder pressing, but as the third exercise in a superset your training loads will be decidedly anemic and won’t cause your rotator cuff to rip through your skin and splat against the mirror like a scene from the next reboot to the Alien franchise.

-As for rear delts, perform those on back day and simply do whatever John Meadows says here.
-Actually, doing whatever Meadows says is fine advice in most cases in life, whether it's bodybuilding, making babies, or growing facial hair that scares your mama.
+As for rear delts, perform those on back day and simply do whatever John Meadows says in Shoulder Training the Mountain Dag Way.
+Actually, doing whatever Meadows says is fine advice in most cases in life, whether it’s bodybuilding, making babies, or growing facial hair that scares your mama.

 Get Your Width On